-In a large bowl whisk together the flour, sugar, wheat germ, flax seed, pumpkin pie spice, salt, baking powder, and baking soda.
+In a large bowl whisk together the flour, sugar, wheat germ, flax seed, cardamom, salt, baking powder, and baking soda.

-In a separate bowl mix the pumpkin puree, milk and eggs until smooth.
+In a separate bowl mix the pumpkin puree, milk, eggs and vanilla until smooth.
 Then slowly drizzle in the butter while whisking to temper the batter so the eggs do not cook prematurely.

 Dump the dry mixture onto the wet mixture and with a fork, wooden spoon or pancake whisk, stir about 30 times.
 Then stop.
 There will be lumps.
 It is ok.
 Let the batter sit for 10 minutes to swell.
 It should be nice and thick.
 Make sure all the dry bits get wet, but don’t stir until the lumps are gone.